DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 WiFi in communities (free or through a token system), as discussed in the previous chapter.
-Understanding digital choices can also help to anticipate what responses are unlikely to succeed, particularly where they do not align with the socially-embedded decision-making that is occurring.
+Understanding digital choices can also help to anticipate what responses are unlikely to succeed, particularly where they do not align with the socially embedded decision-making that is occurring.
 For instance, the experience of the outstations in this book suggests that government investment in faster satellite speeds – as has been the focus thus far of the NBN in remote areas – is unlikely in